Skip to main content

 Implementation timeline

-The OPTN is implementing the new performance monitoring system in phases.
-The post-transplant metrics took effect on July 14, 2022.
+The OPTN implemented the new performance monitoring system in phases:

 • The offer acceptance model reports a program’s offer acceptance practices during a 1-year evaluation interval.